CATEGORIES:

 Hurricane Preparedness Kits and Extra Precautions

-There is no reason why you can’t (and shouldn’t) protect yourself from both severe weather.
+There is no reason why you can’t (and shouldn’t) protect yourself from severe weather.
 One way to do this is to take additional precautions when assembling your hurricane preparedness kit.

-Under normal circumstances, a hurricane preparedness kit should contain, at a minimum, water, non-perishable food, a flashlight, a NOAA weather radio, extra batteries, a first-aid kit, and any prescription medications you or your family members will need.
+Under normal circumstances, a hurricane preparedness kit should contain, at a minimum, water, non-perishable food, a flashlight, an NOAA weather radio, extra batteries, a first-aid kit, and any prescription medications you or your family members will need.

 Survive-A-Storm Will Keep Your Community Safe